Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Backpropagation-Free Transformations for Test-Time Adaptation

 Uncertainty estimation is widely employed in TL, particularly to implicitly address conditional distribution shifts beyond marginal distribution shifts.
 Shannon entropy, derived from the softmax output of a classifier, serves as a representative: high entropy indicates domain mismatch, while low entropy suggests alignment.
 However, entropy minimization necessitates backpropagation and is therefore inapplicable in backpropagation-free settings or regression tasks.

 To overcome this limitation, we propose test-time transformations that can be considered as structured perturbations.
 Intuitively, if a model is well-aligned to the target domain, its predictions should remain stable under such perturbations.
 Thus, the variability of predictions across transformed inputs can be used as a surrogate measure of uncertainty.
-A more detailed theoretical derivation is offered in Section~\ref{sect:theory}.
+A more detailed theoretical derivation is offered in Section~S-I of the Supplementary Material.

 We consider two types of transformations, with illustrations shown in Fig.~\ref{fig:transformations}.

 \textbf{Knowledge-guided Augmentations} (referred to as BFT-A): These transformations are commonly employed for EEG data augmentation~\cite{Freer2020}: \begin{enumerate} \item \textit{Noise Addition (Noise):} Injects uniform noise into the input signal. \item \textit{Amplitude Scaling (Scale):} Multiplies the signal by a scalar close to one to slightly adjust its amplitude. \item \textit{Frequency Shift (Freq):} Uses the Hilbert transform to shift the signal's frequency content. \item \textit{Sliding Window (Slide):} Generates overlapping temporal segments from each trial using a sliding window. \end{enumerate} Such augmentations are a set of $K$ deterministic or stochastic transformations, denoted as $\{\mathcal{T}_k(\cdot)\}_{k=1}^K$, applied to input $\mathbf{x}_t$.
 The resulting features of each of the transformations are: